ABOUT BONEO PRIMARY SCHOOL

 Principal

-I am very proud to be the Principal of Boneo Primary School, having lived locally for over 30 years.
-The philosophy for learning that permeates our school, values children as active participants in their own education.
-We develop capable learners who understand where they are at in their learning, and set goals for ‘where to next’.
+I feel incredibly proud and privileged to be the Principal of Boneo Primary School where our philosophy for learning is grounded in the belief that children are active participants in their education.
+We support our learners to understand where they are in their learning, reflect thoughtfully on their progress and set purposeful goals to guide their next steps.

 Assistant Principal